SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 * Build a head map plot and ordination `FROGSSTAT Phyloseq Structure Visualisation` : Use `env_material` as grouping variable,  the R data objet and the beta-diversity unifrac.tsv output.

 * Hierarchical clustering of samples using Unifrac distance matrix `FROGSSTAT Phyloseq Sample Clustering` : Use `env_material` as grouping variable, the R data objet and the beta-diversity unifrac.tsv output.

-* Anova using Unifrac distance matrix
+* Calculate a anova using unifrac distance matrix with `FROGSSTAT Phyloseq Anova`

 #### Workflow in Galaxy

-Import workflow using the whole of steps before and launch it you workflow and in a second time, launch the following in single mode.
+Import a preformated workflow from Galaxy.
+Go to `Shared Data / Workflows /FROGS` and import it to history. this workflow  contains the whole of steps used before.
+We can launch it or modified as you want.

 -----------------------
 <a name="practice-2"></a>